mscherer/openshift-discourse/openshift/README.md

-# Postgres deployment not working
+# Postgres DeploymentConfig to deployment working

-After following the rule for the [gist I made]() Postgres is still not working.
-I also tried using openshift console but to my dismay I found that the template `oc process <same args as root dir README oc command>` command was rejecting my templat file saying It was missing an expected key.
+After following the rule for the [gist I made](https://gist.github.com/jontrossbach/64a65a453f277a6cdc9c40c2c04d2ec5) Postgres Deployment is working.
+I had help from the openshift console b\

-The working openshift deployment file is incluse as `postgresql.yml.live.bak`.
+utton for `Create Deployment`

-The Deployment isolated from a template is passing `kubectl apply -f postgresql.yml --dry-run=client`.
+# TODO Redis and Discourse DeploymentConfig to Deployment conversion

-Still a mystery.
+# TODO figure out replacement for DeploymentConfig features like git hooks and triggers